hoangsvit/eplus.dev/cls2ue2g5000708l0gyekasol.md

 ---
 title: "GitHub Actions: Trigger Workflow with actions/github-script"
 seoTitle: "GitHub Actions: Trigger Workflow with actions/github-script"
 seoDescription: "Customers will now be able to use the GITHUB_TOKEN with workflow_dispatch and repository_dispatch events to trigger workflows.
-Prior to this change, events "
+Prior to this change, events"
 datePublished: Thu Feb 01 2024 06:35:28 GMT+0000 (Coordinated Universal Time)
 cuid: cls2ue2g5000708l0gyekasol
 slug: github-actions-trigger-workflow-with-actionsgithub-script